Student Membership on MD Program Committees

 If you have a concern with a particular individual (e.g. a teacher), it is generally preferable to attempt to resolve the issue as close as possible to the source.
 However, if for whatever reason this is not possible or desirable, you are welcome to speak with the MD Program leader of your choosing.

 If your concern is specifically related to an incident of student mistreatment or major unprofessionalism (regardless of who appears to be responsible for the incident), the program urges you to report the incident as soon as possible.
-The ‘student assistance’ section of the MD Program website (md.utoronto.ca/student-assistance) or and the Protocol for UME students to report mistreatment and other kinds of unprofessional behaviour (PDF) can help you determine whom to contact and what will happen next.
+The ‘student assistance’ section of the MD Program website (md.utoronto.ca/student-assistance) or and the Student Mistreatment Protocol can help you determine whom to contact and what will happen next.